morulus/postcss-import-sub/readme.md

 - `./app/components/Button` is __base__;
 - `./app/components/Button/colors.css` id __module__.

-Use regular expressions that would create the condition.
+Use regular expressions to create the condition, based on these values:

 ```js
 subImport([{